tanerizawa/bizmark-administration/QUICK_GUIDE_MULTI_USER_EMAIL.md

     'can_assign_others' => false,
 ]);

-echo "✅ Intern has read-only access to support@bizmark.id\n";
+echo "✅ Intern has read-only access to cs@bizmark.id\n";
 ```

 ---